GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit01/unit01-10_notes_on_assignments.md

 ---
-title: "Project management and Working Environment"
+title: "Project management and working environment"
 toc: true
 toc_label: In this info
 ---